 Introduction

 The hardware is not compulsory to follow this demonstration.
-You can use a board and simulate the Modbus frames, use the wind vane and emulate a board with QEMU, or simulate everything.
+You can use a board and simulate Modbus frames, use the wind vane and emulate a board with QEMU, or simulate everything.

 How to follow the demo